BlackDrackk/AD_Powershell_Scripts/README.md

 To use any of the scripts in this repository, simply download or clone the repository, navigate to the desired script, and execute it within a PowerShell environment with the necessary privileges.
 Always review and understand the script before running it.

 ## Scripts
+### AD Maintenance and Administration
+Scripts in this category assist in the regular maintenance and administration of your Active Directory.

+- **CreateAccounts.ps1**: Create Accounts in AD.
+- **DeleteAccounts.ps1**: Delete Accounts in AD.
+- **GroupsCreation.ps1**: Create Groups in AD.

 ## Prerequisites